stevexenios/INSIGHT_DAPSE/README.md

-## Requirements
+## Setup
-The overall requirements can be found in the `./requirements/` directory.
+The overall requirements can be found in the `./setup/` directory.
 There are 4 directories that help with different aspects of the project, indluding the setup of the kafka brokers.